MillerGregor/firebase-graphcool-authentication/README.md

         1. Your app calls the Graphcool mutation `authenticateFirebaseUser(firebaseIdToken: String!)`
 1. Note that using another provider while already authenticated will link each subsequent social account
 1. If no user exists yet that corresponds to the passed `firebaseIdToken`, a new `User` node will be created
-1. The Graphcool Id token can be used to authenticate further requests to Graphcool by inserting it in each http request's `Authorization` header
+1. The Graphcool Id token can be used to authenticate further requests to Graphcool by inserting it in each http request's `authorization` header

 ![one-page demo app](demo.png)